All Episodes

 Okay, okay.

-Yeah, and but again, there's there's not any transparency.
+But again, there's, there's not any transparency.

 They want this shroud of mystery.

-They want people believing all these theories that aren't true.
+They want people believing all these theories that aren't true to hide the truth.

-Um, and now there's a cover-up on by our own government.
+And now there's a cover-up on by our own government.

-And so that I mean, that sort of thing is just completely unacceptable.
+And so that, I mean, that sort of thing is just completely unacceptable.

-You know, we're not gonna let them.
+You know, we're not going to let them.

 Yeah.